Associate Dean for Graduate Programs

 PhD, Oklahoma State University

-Dr. Goodwin has 25 years of M&A, corporate finance and principal investing experience at Wall Street firms including:
+Dr. Goodwin has 25 years of strategic advisory, M&A and corporate finance experience at:

 - Goldman, Sachs & Co.

 Most recently, he was a Managing Director and the Head of Investment Banking for the Southwest U.S. at Wells Fargo Securities.
 He has advised on over 100 M&A assignments totaling over $50 billion in transaction value, including sell-side and buy-side transactions, anti-raid, takeover and activism defenses, cross-border M&A and restructuring advisory assignments.
 Additionally, he has executed over 100 public and private debt and equity investments totaling over $40 billion and has extensive private equity and corporate restructuring experience.
 Dr. Goodwin is the Chairman of Argus Capital Partners and is an active member of the CFA Institute and the National Association of Corporate Directors.